Towards Exact Temporal Aggregation of Time-Coupled Energy Storage Models via Active Constraint Set Identification and Machine Learning: Concept for Exact TSA with ESSs

 \subsection{Exact Disaggregation into Independent Submodels}

-Previous work~\cite{Cardona2025} has shown that in models with ramping constraints (time-coupled inequality constraints), suitable periods for disaggregation occur where such constraints are inactive, because the system matrix could be decomposed exactly without incurring an error.
+Previous work~\cite{Cardona2025} has shown that in models with ramping constraints (time-coupling inequality constraints), suitable periods for disaggregation occur where such constraints are inactive, because the system matrix could be decomposed exactly without incurring an error.
 In this paper, we extend these ideas to models with ESSs time-coupling equality constraints.

-In model~\eqref{eqn:model}, constraint~\eqref{eqn:soc_intra} is the only time-coupling constraint.
-For illustration,~(2) presents the part of the system matrix that arises for two consecutive periods, i.e., $r-1,~r$, for the state-of-charge constraint~\eqref{eqn:soc_intra}.
+In model~\eqref{eqn:model}, the state-of-charge constraint~\eqref{eqn:soc_intra} is the only time-coupling constraint.
+For illustration,~(2) presents the part of the system matrix that arises for two consecutive periods, i.e., $r-1,~r$, for constraint~\eqref{eqn:soc_intra}.
 Note that other constraints are omitted in the system matrix in this discussion because none of them are time-coupling.
 The vertical dashed line indicates the separation of variables of different periods.
 We observe that only state-of-charge variables $e_{r,s}$ are coupling consecutive periods, as indicated by red coefficients in the system matrix.
 By definition, an equality constraint is always active.
 However, if both $e_{r-1,s}$ and $e_{r,s}$ take the value zero, then the red coefficients in the system matrix can be ignored (because they are multiplied by zero) and the system matrix could be disaggregated into two separate submodels without incurring an error in model outputs.

 Hence, the ESS being empty allows for disaggregation of the system matrix, and thus disaggregation of the full-scale model into submodels (i.e., Step 2).
 The ESS is considered empty, when the state-of-charge lower bound~\eqref{eqn:soc_bounds} is active for at least two consecutive periods, i.e., $e_{r-1,s}=e_{r,s}=0$.
 Periods in which the ESS is empty result in unlinked submodels.
+To further reduce the size of the resulting submodels, future work will explore additional disaggregation criteria.